Free tool — no sign-up required

 It has to happen before June 15

-The entity must prepay the PTET to the FTB by June 15 of the tax year to deduct it in that year.
-If you miss June 15, the deduction shifts to the following year.
+The entity must prepay the PTET to the FTB by June 15 of the tax year to get the full current-year deduction.
+Under SB 132 (2026), missing the deadline no longer disqualifies the election — the California credit is reduced by 12.5% of any shortfall.
 Your CPA needs to flag this in Q1.

 The election is annual